We’re with you. We’re your first point of contact and your trusted adviser providing the best legal advice and guidance because we care.

 Mark is the Chairman of the ACT branch of the Juvenile Diabetes Research Foundation (JDRF Australia), a director on the board of the National Heart Foundation of Australia (ACT Division), and is the Chairman of all our board meetings here at Chamberlains.

-Clients rave about Michael’s ability to deliver plain English advice and his tenacity in pursuing or defending claims.
+Michael is also a member of the Society of Construction Law Australia, and clients rave about his ability to deliver plain English advice and his tenacity in pursuing or defending claims.
 Michael’s experience as an advocate and as an adjudicator assists him to consistently deliver exceptional results to his clients.